How to make strong coffee | (8 simple Tips!)

 Does Coffee Grind Size Affect Strength?

-Yeah, the grind size can affect the strength of your coffee.
-The finer the grind the faster the extraction process.
-But first, you must learn your brewing method as using fine grounds with every type of coffee drink is not recommended.
+But first, you must learn your brewing method as using fine grounds with every brewing method is not recommended.
 For example, if you use fine grounds for the French press, it will make your drink too bitter and muddy.

 Other Interesting Articles: